Takaya-Yamazato/owc2020/src/pages/blog/2020-0715-deadline-extended.md

 date: 2020-7-15T20:58:10.000Z
 featuredpost: false
 featuredimage: /img/og-image.jpg
-description: New deadline is 1 August, 2020.
+description: New deadline is 1 August 2020.
 tags:
   - OWC’20
   - Globecom 2020
-  - New deadline is 1 August, 2020
+  - New deadline is 1 August 2020
 ---
 With your submission deadline approaching, you may be wishing us to extend the paper submission deadline.